 He has an extensive range of contacts throughout the industry and is well known for providing market based advice.

 Outside of the office he acts as a taxi-driver for his two children and takes an interest in his local village.
 This has ranged from fund-raising, being a member of the Parochial Church Council and commenting on part of the Neighbourhood Plan preparation.
 After giving up playing sport he has turned his hand to choral singing.
-In a little over ten years has sung Evensong and Communion services at 25 cathedrals, and is a member of the RICS Singers.
+In a little over 12 years has sung Evensong and Communion services at more than 25 cathedrals, and is a member of the RICS Singers.
 His wife is treasurer of the Guatemalan Families Association and other charities, while supporting him in the business and sharing his love of sport.